 Do you want your dog’s paws wiped off when they come back from the walk (this might bean extra charge)?

-The relationship should preferably be written into a contract so the terms and conditions are clear.
+- The relationship should preferably be written into a contract to clarify the terms and conditions.

 5 thoughts on “How to Find a Dog Walker”

 That photo is insane!
 That’s far to many dogs.

 May I respectfully add some most important parameters:

 1) is you walker pet CPR/first aid certified?
 What is their emergency protocol?